kotiyalashwin/LLM-Flow/README.md

 ## Upcoming Features
 - [ ] Rate Limiting
 - [ ] UserAuth (for strict limiting)
-- [ ] Better Display of Response in frontend (can stream responses as well)
+- [x] Better Display of Response in frontend
+- [ ] Try to stream Responses
 - [ ] Dockerise the application